 Click here to download the above photograph in a large wallpaper format (2560×1600).

 So, what makes the D700 the best camera for me?
 In summary, it is the excellent image quality and high ISO performance, superb autofocus, large viewfinder, great ergonomics, weather-sealing, good speed, the not-too-bulky size and much more…a long list of good reasons at half the price of top-of-the-line professional cameras like Nikon D3s.
-Let’s take a look at these in more details.
+Let’s take a look at these in more detail.

-1) Nikon D700 Specifications
+Nikon D700 Specifications

-- Dynamic Integrated Dust Reduction System: Effective quad-frequency, ultrasonic sensor cleaning minimizes image degrading dust particles.
+- Dynamic Integrated Dust Reduction System: Yes

 Click here to download the above photograph in a large wallpaper format (2560×1600).